RuiRomano/workshops-pbinextstep2025/labs/lab1/lab1.md

 You’ve now:

-* Worked with PBIP and its folder structure
+* Understood PBIP files and its folder structure.
-* Manipulated TMDL and PBIR file structures
+* Manipulated and edited TMDL and PBIR files.
-* Granular deployment from Visual Studio Code
+* Granular report and semantic model deployment from **Visual Studio Code**.
-* Manual code edits over TMDL and PBIR files
+* Download items from Fabric workspace using **Visual Studio Code**.
-* Batch changes with a script on top of a PBIR report
+* Batch change a report using a script.

 ## Useful links